ZivaVatra/flac2all/README.md

 ## News / Changes

-Please see CHANGES.md
+### 06/01/2020

+Happy new year everyone!
+With the new year comes some big changes.
+Python2 was officially retired, and python3 is now the default for the forseeable future.
+With that, flac2all has been ported to Python3 (along with some new features/codecs).
+For details of what is new, please see "Details" below.
+The program has been tested over the last few months by me and seems good, but if come across any problems please raise a bug report.

+### Older News/Changes
+For older news/changes, please see [CHANGES.md](CHANGES.md)

 ## What is it
-Started in 2003 as a simple flac to ogg vorbis script, flac2all has grown into a clustered parallel processing program that will convert your collection of FLAC files into various other formats (70+ formats if you meet all dependencies), complete with any tags that the source file had.
+Started in 2003 as a simple flac to ogg vorbis script (written in bash), flac2all has grown into a python based, clustered parallel processing program that will convert your collection of FLAC files into various other formats (70+ formats if you meet all dependencies), complete with any tags that the source file had.
 Designed to be extended with new formats easily as time goes on, it is a utility for people with with large FLAC collections who also want a way to convert multiple files in parallel.

 ## Details